Pompeo meets with king, crown prince in Saudi Arabia amid Khashoggi disappearance

 As the scandal continues to unfold, a slew of businesses leaders and media companies announced they were pulling out of the Future Investment Initiative economic conference set for next week in Riyadh.

-Treasury Secretary Steven Mnuchin said last week that he still planned to attend to conference.
-But Trump said Monday that the final decision would be made by Friday.
+Treasury Secretary Steven Mnuchin has said that he still planned to attend to conference, but Trump said Monday that the final decision would be made by Friday.

 "We haven't made a decision about going yet," he told reporters.